jcheyer/aoc2021/README.md

 wasted lots of time for stupid bug (didn´t clear data for part2 -> double adding lines ....) :(

 ## Day 06

+First solution was not scalable.
+After rethinking I found a trivial way to implement.

+## Day 07